Skip to Content Skip to Menu Skip to Footer

 Real Assets

-Real assets investing refers to the purchase of physical assets, such as real estate, infrastructure, and natural resources.
+Real assets investing is the purchase of physical assets, such as real estate, infrastructure, and natural resources.
 Real assets can provide investors with stability and long-term returns, as they are not as volatile as traditional financial assets such as stocks and bonds.

 There are several different types of real asset investments, including:

-• Real Estate : a type of physical asset that refers to the purchase of property such as offices, retail space, apartments, and industrial buildings.
-Private Market Real Estate investments can provide investors with stability and long-term returns, as they are not as volatile as traditional financial assets such as stocks and bonds.
+• Real Estate : the purchase of property such as offices, retail space, apartments, and industrial buildings.
+Private equity real estate investments can provide investors with stability and long-term returns, as they are not as volatile as traditional financial assets such as stocks and bonds.
 Real estate investments can be made through private real estate funds or public real estate markets.

 • Infrastructure: a type of physical asset that refers to the purchase of transportation networks (e.g. roads, bridges, airports), communication networks (e.g. telecommunications networks, data centers), or utility systems (e.g. water treatment plants, energy pipelines).
 Private Market Infrastructure investments can provide investors with stability and long-term returns, as they are not as volatile as traditional financial assets such as stocks and bonds.
 Infrastructure investments can be made through private infrastructure funds or public infrastructure markets.

-• Natural Resources: a type of physical asset that refers to the purchase of commodities such as oil, gas, coal, gold, silver, and copper.
-Private Market Natural resources investments can be made through private natural resources funds or public natural resources markets.
-Each type of investment has its unique characteristics and benefits.
+• Natural Resources: the purchase of commodities such as oil, gas, coal, gold, silver, and copper.
+Private market natural resources investments can be made through private natural resources funds or public natural resources markets.
+Each investment type has its unique characteristics and benefits.
 Natural resources can provide investors with stability and long-term returns, as they are not as volatile as traditional financial assets such as stocks and bonds.

 What is Private Market Investing?

-Private market investments are typically made via a private markets fund arranged as limited partnerships, with investors referred to as Limited Partners, or LPs, and investment managers referred to as General Partners or GPs.
+Private market investors are typically institutional investors such as pension funds and insurance companies.
+Private market investments are typically made via a private markets fund arranged as limited partnerships, with investors referred to as Limited Partners, or LPs, and investment managers referred to as General Partners, or GPs.

 The Private Markets Lifecycle

-The private markets lifecycle is the process by which private equity funds are created, raised, invested, and eventually liquidated.
-The private markets lifecycle typically takes 7-10 years to complete, although the exact timeline can vary depending on a fund's investment strategy and market conditions.
+A typical private equity fund’s lifecycle is between seven and 10 years, although the exact timeline can vary depending on a fund's investment strategy and market conditions.
 It typically consists of five stages:

 1. Fundraising